-The Brent Alpha topside oil platform is transported on the Iron Lady cargo barge into the mouth of the River Tees on route to the Able UK Seaton Port for decommissioning on June 24, 2020 in Teesside, England.
-The 17,000 tonne oil platform was transported to an area off the Hartlepool coast by the largestContinue reading “Brent Alpha”
+In late June 2020 the Brent Alpha topside oil platform was to be transported on the Iron Lady cargo barge into the mouth of the River Tees.
+The platform was on route to the Able UK Seaton Port for decommissioning.
+The 17,000 tonne oil platform was transported to an area off the Hartlepool coast byContinue reading “The Man I Didn’t Know”